nicolasd1323/Holiday-Calendar/README.md

 ## Project Description

 The idea of this project is to have a functional and dynamic holiday calendar of the United States.
-Th project will include pictures and fun facts.

 ## API and Data Sample
 "holidays": [